 Arrive at any time.

 Travel to Siem Reap.
-Enjoy a delicious Khmer meal at a G Adventures for Good project or with a local family in a village outside of Siem Reap (depends on the departure).
+Enjoy a delicious Khmer meal at a G Adventures for Good-supported project.

 Cross from Thailand into Cambodia, the home base for exploring incredible Angkor Wat.
 Arrive in time for our included dinner at a Planeterra-project restaurant or with a local family in a village outside of Siem Reap.